Create Flash Maps

 - Select all (Edit -> Select all).

 Break apart the shapes of your map (CTRL+B, or using the menu: Modify -> Break Apart).
 You may need to repeat this several times until the shapes cannot be broken apart any further.
+See also: manually tracing the outlines of your map.

 What to do if a rectangle appears which covers your map: